Help center

 Where your images, reports, and history live.

-Where do my scans and reports go?
+Where do my reports go?

 No. Anthropic’s standard API is not used for training by default, and we don’t opt into any training programs on your behalf.Do you track me?
 Analytics?
 Cookies?